 - 1. The system configuration is selected during reset.
 SYSCON reset value is 0000 0xx0 x000 0000b. - 2.
 Reset Value depends on different triggered reset event. - 3.
 The XPnIC Interrupt Control Registers control interrupt requests from integrated X-Bus peripherals.
 Some software controlled interrupt requests may be generated by setting the XPnIR bits (of XPnIC register) of the unused X-Peripheral nodes.

-23.2 X-registers
+23.2 XBus registers

-The following table lists all X-Bus registers which are implemented in the ST10F273 ordered by their name.
-The FLASH control registers are listed in a separate section, in spite of they also are physically mapped on X-Bus memory space.
-Note that all X-Registers are not bit-addressable.
+The following table lists all XBus registers which are implemented in the ST10F271 ordered by their name.

+The XBus registers are not bit-addressable.

-Table 54.
+Table 53.
 List of XBus registers